redhat-eets/netgauge/CONTRIBUTING.md

 `cd testpmd
 golangci-lint run -D unused,errcheck -v`

-The optional "real" testing can be run by applying the "trafficgen-test" label to the Pull Request.
-This will start an action which queues a performance trafficgen test(s).
-Because these tests take both time and resources, they should only be started after the PR is ready to merge as a final check of functionality, and this label should only be utilized by repository maintainers.
-After the test run, check the results of the Actions workflows and rerun tests, if needed.
+The optional "real" rfc2544 trafficgen testing can be run by applying "trafficgen-test" label to a Pull Request.
+This will start an action which queues a performance trafficgen test.

 "trafficgen-test" label triggers a performance test execution using 710-series NIC ports over the switch loopback.
 By default this test will pass if RX drop rate is less than 50%.
 Alternatively, "traffic-test-<RX drop %>" label can be used for custom RX drop rate limit performance test.
 For example, "trafficgen-test-10" will pass with RX drop rate below 10% of max L1 rate recorded for 25G link in this setup.
-Lebel-triggered performance test uses TREX version 2.88.
+Label-triggered performance test uses TREX version 2.88.

 Trafficgen-test workflow can also be triggered on demand on any selected branch using workflow_dispatch event trigger.
 That allows selecting 2.88 or 3.02 TREX version and entering acceptable RX line rate drop in % from max L1 rate for that interface.

+Likewise, "e2e-testpmd" label will trigger an end-to-end test execution, covering both trafficgen and testpmd tools.
+These tools will run on two different servers, connected by back-to-back 25G links.
+This test uses DPDK version 21.11.2 (can be changed in case of on demand execution), TREX version 2.88 and minimum acceptable RX line rate of 9 Gbps on a 25G link.

+Because these tests take both time and resources, they should only be started after a PR is ready to merge as a final check of functionality.
+This label should only be utilized by repository maintainers.
+After the test run, check the results of the Actions workflows and rerun tests, if needed.